AdobeDocs/experience-platform.fr-FR/help/ingestion/streaming-ingestion/kafka.md

 title: Connecteur Kafka
 topic: overview
 translation-type: tm+mt
-source-git-commit: f80b2e1d787d1f8d9fe8ac306422aa7744a69cd3
+source-git-commit: bfbf2074a9dcadd809de043d62f7d2ddaa7c7b31
 workflow-type: tm+mt
-source-wordcount: '159'
+source-wordcount: '146'
-ht-degree: 0%
+ht-degree: 36%

 ---

-# Connecteur Kafka pour Adobe Experience Platform
+# [!DNL Kafka]Connecteur pour Adobe Experience Platform

-Le connecteur de flux pour Adobe Experience Platform est basé sur Apache Kafka Connect.
-Cette bibliothèque peut être utilisée pour diffuser en temps réel les événements JSON des rubriques Kafka de votre centre de données vers la plateforme Experience Platform.
+The stream connector for Adobe Experience Platform is based on [!DNL Apache Kafka Connect].
+This library can be used to stream JSON events from [!DNL Kafka] topics in your data center directly to [!DNL Experience Platform] in real-time.

-Le connecteur de flux est un connecteur d’évier (à sens unique), qui fournit des données des rubriques Kafka à un point de terminaison enregistré sur la plate-forme d’expérience.
-Pour utiliser ce connecteur, vous devez télécharger la bibliothèque, l’ajouter à votre déploiement Kafka existant et configurer les rubriques Kafka sur l’URL HTTP Adobe Streaming.
-Le code supplémentaire **n’est pas** requis.
-Le connecteur prend en charge les fonctionnalités suivantes :
+The stream connector is a sink (one-way) connector, delivering data from [!DNL Kafka] topics to a registered endpoint on [!DNL Experience Platform].
+To use this connector, you must download the library, add it to your existing [!DNL Kafka] deployment, and configure the [!DNL Kafka] topic(s) to the Adobe Streaming HTTP URL. **Aucun** code supplémentaire n’est requis.
+Le connecteur est compatible avec les fonctionnalités suivantes :

-- Collecte authentifiée de données
+- Collecte de données authentifiée
-- Correspondance de messages pour réduire les appels réseau et augmenter le débit
+- Messages par lots pour réduire les appels réseau et augmenter le débit

-Pour plus d&#39;informations sur le connecteur Kafka, y compris des instructions sur la façon de configurer le connecteur, veuillez lire le guide de [prise en main](https://github.com/adobe/experience-platform-streaming-connect).
-Pour un flux de travaux plus détaillé, veuillez lire le guide [du](https://github.com/adobe/experience-platform-streaming-connect/blob/master/DEVELOPER_GUIDE.md)développeur.
+For more information on the [!DNL Kafka] connector, including instructions on how to set up the connector, please read the [getting started guide](https://github.com/adobe/experience-platform-streaming-connect).
+Pour un workflow plus détaillé, veuillez consulter le [guide de développement](https://github.com/adobe/experience-platform-streaming-connect/blob/master/DEVELOPER_GUIDE.md).